 - Project Plan Templates

-- Lessons Learned documentations of previous projects
+- Lessons Learned documentation of previous projects

 - Project Resource assignment policy